Long-Term Disability Claims

 When a person finds that they are unable to work, they should submit their disability claim to their carrier without delay.
 A lot of it is based on dates of denials.
 It is what is outlined within the policy.
 Generally, a person has two years from the day of the denial, but that person should be pursuing their denial right away as opposed to waiting until two years because of course things can change.

 A person’s medical condition can get worse and that person may want to try to obtain the benefit as soon as possible.
-It is important to have the assistance of an experienced injury lawyer who can help their client understand the scope of long-term disability claims in Toronto when beginning their case.
+It is important to have the assistance of a Toronto long-term disability lawyer who might be able to help their client understand the scope of long-term disability claims in Toronto when beginning their case.

 Types of Claims